Theory Of Computation

 Formal Definition

-We can specify a PDA \(P\) as follows:
+We can specify a PDA

-- \(Z_0\) the start symbol.
-Initially, the PDA’s stack consists of this symbol, nothing else
+the start state the start symbol.
+Initially, the PDA’s stack consists of this symbol, nothing else is the set of accepting states

 The formal definition of a PDA contains no explicit mechanism to allow the PDA to test for an empty stack.
 The PDA is able to get the same effect by initially placing a special symbol $ on the stack.
 If it sees the $ again, it knows that the stack effectively is empty.